 The City of Racine is seeking innovative new development projects, which foster reinvestment in – and the reimagining of – existing sites throughout the city.
 Several exciting proposals are currently in the process of being implemented or under consideration for future development.
 This includes the redevelopment of Regency Mall as outlined in the TIF 20 Project Plan.
 The RootWorks Area-Wide Plan and Implementation Strategy, while not focused on a specific project, sets the stage for potential redevelopment of significant areas of Racine’s riverfront, lakefront and downtown.

 Besides some of the higher profile projects that receive a considerable amount of coverage, the city has experienced a strong interest in the redevelopment of a number of existing buildings.
 Numerous property owners have invested in their properties, creating fresh, code-compliant spaces occupied by new tenants and businesses.
-The White Box Grant and Facade Grant Programs were utilized in many of these projects.
+The Facade Grant Program was utilized in many of these projects.

 Property Reactivation Program